 An increasing number of studies show that acupuncture can have a direct impact on the immune system and in addition, that it has an anti-inflammatory action, particularly useful in cases of patients suffering from symptoms caused by COVID-19.
 These studies show that the levels of immune cells change in an immune enhancing, overreaction dampening fashion.

 In other words, the studies have shown clear evidence that acupuncture increases the body’s ability to fight infections, while at the same time calming the body’s occasional but detrimental tendency to overreact.

-This is a legal requirement and non-compliance can lead to fines.
-As in the normal course of an appointment, you will give your name, contact information and the date and time of your arrival and exit.
+In the normal course of an appointment, you will give your name, contact information and the date and time of your arrival and exit.
 However, you must give prior consent for the practitioner to supply this data to the test and trace scheme should the situation arise.

 What happens if I refuse to share details or give consent for them to be shared with the contact tracing service?

 According to the guidance at time of writing: